Semicolonstartingtexts/conversationhubstandards/standards.md

 Adjust the top-level private provisions of… so/so that/to be/to… if starting a system command adjust the top-level provisions which aren’t inherited for an endpoint, waypoint or server or segment in the definition of the endpoint, waypoint or server or segment in a way which isn’t inherited and meets the criteria specified

-From the micro definition… perform a system command from one of the definitions of the system available in micro.md of the Conversation Server Standards
+From the micro definition/definitions… perform a system command from one of the definitions of the system available in micro.md of the Conversation Server Standards

 Suspend… and an endpoint or endpoints or waypoint or waypoints, when starting a system command, suspends the definition of the user’s self owned or approved of by the owner to suspend, endpoint or endpoints or or waypoint or waypoints and the server or servers referenced or all servers on an endpoint or waypoint or waypoints or endpoints and cancels the node or nodes stacked on when the endpoint or waypoints is said to be suspended after performing the hangup reserved system command for and on all users on the servers of the endpoint or waypoint or referenced server declining contacting, joining, even currently joined, nodes being joined or joining with the stacked on nodes of the endpoint or waypoints, and connections, both incoming and outgoing, and system commands while a server is being suspended and while a server is suspended and the users active calls ending until the time the server or node is resumed or endpoint or waypoints’ servers and nodes are resumed is which they hold an owner role of the system or systems and also what’s stacked on the endpoint or waypoints or server